rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH07BeingAJSP/README.md

 ### using *expressions*
 *scriptlet* code* : `<% out.println(Counter.getCount()); %>`

+<=>

 *expression* code : `<%= Counter.getCount() %>`
+ - no semi-colon
+ - avoid use of `out` implicit object

 Reference: page 288 (pdf page 313)

 ## Time to see a JSPgenerated servlet

+*implicit objects* are initialized when a JSP is translated into a servlet

 API			| *Implicit Object*
 ------------------------|------------------------
 `JspWriter`		| `out`